jsummers/imageworsener/readme.txt

    "r" means to use a different random seed every time.
    Default is 0.

+ -interlace
+   Write an interlaced PNG image, or a progressive JPEG image.

  -jpegquality <n>
    libjpeg-style quality setting to use if a JPEG file is written.
 Default is (probably) 75.